-If you have a reason to be off-work during this time, communicate this with your supervisor.
+If you have a reason to be off-work during this time, due to illness or requesting vacation time, communicate this with your supervisor.
 Employees needing to use vacation, sick or personal time (as appropriate) should do so and request and report this as you normally would while working on site.

 Wifi, bandwidth, Zoom, Jabber, Office 365, call forwarding and using Microsoft Teams are just some of the ways you might be working and thinking differently during this time of telework.
-Become familiar with a variety of tools and tips on how to use them through Administrative Technologies and IT Help.
+Become familiar with a variety of tools and tips on how to use them through the Office of Technology Solutions and IT Help.
 In addition, they have published the most requested tips and advice on technology.